Doctoral Program Mission Statement

 To learn more about our program, see our graduate student handbook.

+Our department has state-of-the-art research and training facilities, including digital observational equipment, psychophysiological assessment tools, and virtual reality technology.
 We have multiple interview/therapy rooms for research and clinical training, almost all of which are equipped for video-recording and/or observation.

 Applying to the Program

-Please contact Dr. Hampson (firstname.lastname@example.org) if you have any questions about the program or the application process.
+There is a December 8 deadline for receipt of applications.
+For more information see the tabs for Frequently Asked Questions and Apply.
+Please contact Dr. Chmielewski (firstname.lastname@example.org) if you have any questions about the program or the application process.